allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 * `output_plots`: if set `true`, this module will produce histograms to monitor beam shape and also 3D distributions of charges, deposited in each detector.
 Histograms would look sensible even for one-event runs.
 Defaults to `false`.

 ## Usage
-A simulation pipeline to build analog detector response would include `DepositionLaser`, `TransientPropagation` and `PulseTransfer`.
+A simulation pipeline to build an analog detector response would include `DepositionLaser`, `TransientPropagation` and `PulseTransfer`.
 `PulseTransfer` is to be run with `output_pulsegraphs = true`.
 Usually it is enough to run a few or just a single event.
 Multithreading is unsupported since it is designed to run multiple events in parallel, but for typical use cases of this module each event is computation-heavy (multithreading is also not allowed by `PulseTransfer` with `output_pulsegraphs = true`).
 Such pipeline is expected to produce pulse shapes, comparable with experimentally obtained ones.
 An example of `DepositionLaser` configuration is shown below.